 If you find a proper fit, then you can better position your CBD brand.

 In a recent survey by Quartz, 38% of Americans said that they don't know the side effects of CBD and 33% are worried about its effects when used with prescription drugs.

 Some people worry that regular intake of CBD oil or similar CBD products may make them susceptible to cannabis drug addiction.

 The uncertainty around CBD products may raise fears among some potential buyers, and this complicates CBD marketing.

 Unclear Target Market

 Who are your target customers?
 Older or younger people?
 Men or women?
-According to recent research, US adults between 25 and 35 years of age use CBD more than those in other age groups.
+According to recent research, US adults between 25 and 35 years of age use CBD oil or similar products more than those in other age groups.

 Image via 4A’S

 The report also found that men are more likely to use CBD than women.